AT&T restructures WarnerMedia to gird for Netflix fight: memo

-(Reuters) - AT&T Inc is restructuring its WarnerMedia business, according to a memo sent to employees on Monday and seen by Reuters, as it girds for a streaming video battle with Netflix Inc and Walt Disney Co.
+NEW YORK (Reuters) - AT&T Inc is restructuring its WarnerMedia business, according to a memo sent to employees on Monday and seen by Reuters, as it girds for a streaming video battle with Netflix Inc and Walt Disney Co.

-The restructuring comes ahead of an anticipated round of significant layoffs and cost cuts and right after the resignation of two high-profile executives - Richard Plepler, the head of HBO and David Levy, president of Turner Broadcasting - as AT&T aims to reinvest savings into its programing businesses.
+The restructuring comes ahead of an anticipated round of significant layoffs and cost cuts and right after the resignation of two high-profile executives - Richard Plepler, the head of HBO and David Levy, president of Turner Broadcasting.

+AT&T, which cleared its last regulatory hurdle last week after winning an appeals court decision challenging its $85 billion deal to buy Time Warner, aims to reinvest savings into its programming businesses.
+It will launch an early version of its HBO-led subscription video streaming service late this year.

+Traditional media companies are playing catch-up to Netflix, which has built a 150-million subscriber, global direct-to-consumer video streaming service by spending heavily on Hollywood television and movie talent.

 “At a time when we must shift our investment focus to develop more content for specific and demanding audiences on emerging platforms, we can’t sustain a model where we invest one dollar more than necessary in the administrative aspects of running our business,” WarnerMedia Chief Executive Officer John Stankey said in the memo.
 “Put simply, our priority is to direct resources to product development and innovation.”